 When you hear the word ‘flexibility’ to describe work arrangements, what comes to mind?
-What it means to you might be completely different to what it means to others.
-Employers want staff to be flexible to the needs of the business, and employees want their organisation to be flexible to their personal needs.
+What it means to you might be completely different from what it means to others.
+Employers want teams to be flexible to the needs of the business, and employees want their organization to be flexible to their personal needs.
 Let’s take a look at the many faces of flexibility in the workplace.

 Flexible working is more than one thing.
 It is being flexible from an employee and employer perspective.
 It is critical to remember this from the outset and know that everyone needs to work together to achieve a win-win.

 While flexible working legislation differs from country to country, in Australia the Fair Work Act 2009 outlines that employees who have completed at least twelve months of continuous service with their employer, may request a flexible working arrangement.
 Employers do have the right to refuse a request for flexible work, so it’s important to follow the right steps and put your best case forward.